kevinl95/Room160/README.md

 **How Room160 Helps:**
 - Students text homework questions to get instant AI help or reach you directly
 - AI provides immediate, educational responses for most questions
-- You receive email notifications when students need your help
+- You receive email notifications when students contact you
-- **Important:** You respond by texting students directly (not by replying to emails)
 - Works with any basic cell phone - no smartphone or internet required for your students

 **What does Room160 mean?**